skip to content

 Support throughout the court process

-If you choose to report sexual offending and your case goes to court, we can help you to:
+if you choose to make a report and this results in a court matter, we can help you to:

 Who can access this service

 The Sexual Violence Legal Service is available to anyone in South Australia who has experienced sexual violence and wants to understand their legal options.
-It doesn’t matter if the sexual violence you experienced occurred some time ago, or whether you have reported it to the police.
+We can help whether sexual violence occurred recently or some time ago.
+You may or may not have reported it to the police.

 How to get help